Vadhel63/x/README.md

 This project demonstrates:

-Test-Driven Development (TDD)
+✅ Test-Driven Development (TDD)

-Clean, modular code design
+✅ Clean, modular code design

-Modern frontend UI with React + Tailwind
+✅ Modern frontend UI with React + Tailwind

-End-to-end integration between backend and frontend
+✅ End-to-end integration between backend and frontend

 🙏 Acknowledgements

 Thank you Incubyte for this assessment and for encouraging TDD, clean coding, and AI-assisted development.

 — Milan Vadhel

----

-This is fully **terminal-friendly** and will render **perfectly on GitHub**.

-If you want, I can also make a **version with all headings, lists, and images perfectly aligned and pre-formatted for copy-paste**, including **TDD flow diagram using ASCII art** for terminal preview.

-Do you want me to do that?

-## 🗂 Project Structure